Pauline Hamill: International career

 Hamill made her senior Scotland debut in a 1-0 Euro 1993 qualifier defeat to England in Walsall on 17 April 1992.
 In August 2007 Hamill became the first female player to win 100 caps for Scotland, in a friendly against Belgium at McDiarmid Park.
 Two months later Hamill won her 103rd cap, scoring in a 3–0 away win over Slovakia, overtaking Kenny Dalglish's record of 102 and becoming Scotland's most capped footballer of all time.
 Her 141st and last cap for the national team was in an away draw versus Denmark in 2010; her 29th and final goal against Bulgaria two months earlier had set a record as Scotland's oldest goalscorer (aged 38 years, 183 days) which still stands.

 International goals

 Coaching career

 In July 2003 Hamill became the first ever female coach at Rangers FC, when she was appointed to a youth development role at the Murray Park training complex.

 In 2010, while still playing at club level, Hamill was appointed head coach of the Scotland women's under-17 squad, a position she held until 2017 when she moved up to the same role with the under 19s.
 She also headed up the SFA Women's National Academy at the University of Stirling, and holds a UEFA Pro Licence as a coach.

+In December 2023, Hamill was appointed as the first head coach of the newly-formed Saudi Arabia women's under-20 team.

+In 2025, Hamill was appointed as head coach of the FIFA-sanctioned Afghanistan women's national refugee team.